 7. Basket Weave

-The final tile pattern that’s stormed 2018, is the basket weave.
+The final tile pattern that’s storming 2021, is the basket weave.
 If you’re looking for something a bit different when tiling your wall or floor, this is the perfect tile pattern.

 The Basket Weave is a simple tile pattern that can really add to the design of a room and works best in smaller spaces such as half of a kitchen wall or similar.
 You can see an example of this below, featuring our Deep Metro Dark Blue tiles.